 Zen is exciting for many reasons.
 We’re integrating best-in-class technologies in a novel way that solves important social and economic problems.
 Fundamentally, Zen is an end-to-end fully encrypted network over which data and value can propagate or be stored without censorship.
 We’re solving the privacy issue other blockchains bump up against in that their networks are vulnerable to traffic correlation that can fingerprint users.
 We do this in a number of interesting ways, such as employing domain fronting techniques, implementing AES encryption to reside within z-transactions, and enabling perfect forward secrecy handshakes between public keys, etc.

 That’s just the fun technical stuff.
 The social and governance aspects of Zen are just as exciting and work towards the type of peer-to-peer system envisioned by Satoshi.
-One of the biggest changes is in how we split block rewards: Miners still retain most of the block rewards, but we’re also paying full node operators who comply with our security standards (which should significantly decentralize our network), a DAO for funding growth projects, and our Core Team to maintain the project and operate a legal entity.
+One of the biggest changes is in how we split block rewards: Miners still retain most of the block rewards, but we’re also paying full node operators who comply with our security standards (which should significantly decentralize our network), a DAO for funding growth projects, and our Core Team to maintain the project and operate a Foundation.

 How does the team work together ? (nb of people, dedicated roles, governance…)